gokiberk/DataStructures/NgramTree/README.md

 ./ngram input.txt 4
 ```

-4 is given as an example, can be any value larger than 2.
+4 is given as an example, can be any value satisfying minimum conditions of ngram.